 This is an old tip, but one of the best and easily forgotten.
 Whenever you're browsing in Safari or scrolling through a long app menu or feed, tap the status bar at the top of your iPhone's display to shoot back up to the top.

-If you have an iPhone 14 Pro and the Dynamic Island isn't in use, tapping it performs the same action.
 Got a favorite time-saving tip not listed here?
 Let us know in the comments.